HIV data leak: Unanswered questions and information gaps remain

 Ms Chin said there are three possible outcomes for stood down charges.

-The prosecution may proceed with the charge, withdraw the charge, or take the charge into consideration when sentencing, if the accused person pleads guilty to the stood down charge.
+The prosecution may proceed with the charge, withdraw it, or take the charge into consideration when sentencing, if the accused person pleads guilty to the stood down charge.

-Should the prosecution fails to convict the accused person in a trial with proceeded charges, they can choose to revive the stood down charges, said Mr Thuraisingam.
+Should the prosecution fail to convict the accused person in a trial with proceeded charges, they can choose to revive the stood down charges, said Mr Thuraisingam.

 "The accused person will then have to defend the previously stood down charges at trial or plead guilty to them, notwithstanding that he was acquitted for the charges which were initially proceeded with," he explained.